balancer/code-review/rate-providers/StakewiseRateProviderArbitrum.md

 - [x] Price data is provided by an off-chain source (e.g., a Chainlink oracle, a multisig, or a network of nodes).
     - source: WormholeRelayer
     - source address: [arbitrum:0x27428DD2d3DD32A4D7f7C497eAaa23130d894911](https://arbiscan.io/address/0x27428dd2d3dd32a4d7f7c497eaaa23130d894911)
     - any protections?
 YES: The rate date is checked against the right sender (WormholeRelayer), if an identical message was already parsed, accurate sourceChain data origin and that no past data is sent.
-For more information see info on Wormhole's Verified Action approvals here: https://docs.wormhole.com/wormhole/explore-wormhole/vaa
+For more information see info on Wormhole's Verified Action approvals [here](https://docs.wormhole.com/wormhole/explore-wormhole/vaa).

 - [ ] Price data is expected to be volatile (e.g., because it represents an open market price instead of a (mostly) monotonically increasing price).